 7. They Will Avoid Talking About Their Ex If You Bring Them Up

 If your partner has no problem bringing up their ex in conversation but refuses to talk about them if you bring it up, Zackary Lewis, founder of dating app Say Allo, tells Bustle, they might not have moved on.
 "This is a sign that it hurts too much to talk about and they probably still have deep feelings for the other person," Wilson says.

 8. They Make Excuses For Why They Don't Post Pictures Of The Two Of You On Their Social Media

-If your partner refuses to post any pictures of the two of you on social media after dating for some time, relationship therapist, Alisha Powell, Ph.D., LCSW, tells Bustle, that's something to be aware of.
+If your partner never posts pictures of you two on social media even after dating for some time, that's something to be aware of, relationship therapist Dr. Alisha Powell, Ph.D., LCSW, tells Bustle.
 If you've been together for a while, what's there to hide?
 Of course, you can't always rely on social media to give you signs on how your relationship is going — your partner just may not be very active on Instagram or Facebook.
 But if social media use is important to you, your partner should take that into consideration.
 As Powell says, "If your partner doesn’t understand your concerns or blows you off, then you need to realize that [they] may not truly be serious about pursuing something long-term with you."

 9. They Always React To Their Ex's Social Media Posts

-"If your partner constantly keeps up on their ex's social media, then I would question if they are truly over them," David Bennett, certified counselor and relationship expert, tells Bustle.
-It's one thing, to remain friends on social media.
+"If your partner constantly keeps up on their ex's social media, then I would question if they are truly over them," certified counselor and relationship expert David Bennett tells Bustle.
+It's one thing to remain friends on social media.
 It's another thing to constantly check on an ex's social media and then react emotionally to what they see.
 According to Bennett, if you're "over" someone, you ignore them.
 You may wonder if they're doing OK, but you won't make the effort to look them up on social media.
-While this, or any of the other signs, doesn't always mean your partner wants to date their ex again, but they may still have feelings.
+While this, or any of the other signs, doesn't always mean your partner wants to date their ex again — but they may still have feelings for them.